digitalreasoning/webapps-styleguide/README.md

 ## Reference the styleguide
 You may wish to just view the styleguide for reference.
 If so, clone this repo, run `npm install` and then `node server`.

 Navigate to http://localhost:8081/.
 All less files will be automatically compiled as you manually refresh the browser.
-Change elements using the styleguide.json config file.
+Use the styleguide.json config file to alter which elements belong in the styleguide.

 ## Developing on the styleguide itself
 If you want to develop on the styleguide, simply clone this repo, and run `npm install` and then `npm link` from inside this repo.

 In your app's package.json, reference the local version of the repo like this:

 `"webapps-styleguide": "file:/Path/to/local/webapp-styleguide"`

 Then run `npm link styleguide` (where styleguide is the name of the repo) from your application.